yanshuchang/Data_CRL_COFC/README.md

 iii) the figure with high resolution in the paper.

-vi) the ausilary code to read the data from ii
+vi) the auxiliary code to read the data from ii)